 In the dream, I was at an ocean, where everything was blue.
 Blue elephants bathed along the shore.
 In the distance, a man walked toward me.
 He carried over his shoulder an archaic tripod that was huge and heavy, like the first ones invented in the film industry.
 This man was my father, yet he was not my father.
 He was the Father (you know, the big guy—Master, Healer…G’d).

 He handed me the tripod, and I felt this strength and conviction, knowing I would make movies, and everything would be OK.
 The dream lingered with me for days, weeks, and months.
 I fought to ignore it, but it was like falling in love.
 I could not forget the powerful feeling.

 A healer spiritually mentored me at that time, a Jungian shaman.
 He understood the nature of my dream.
 He taught me about failure and how it should be perceived.
 He said, “Failure is just like meeting a dead end on the road.
 What’s the worst that can happen?
 All you do is turn around.
 It’s not the end of the world.”
 More importantly, he confirmed the sacredness of this dream, as it was guiding my path.

 The power of embracing that dream led me to move to New York to pursue my filmmaking studies.
 I stayed in New York and lived there most of my adult life.

 There have been many crucibles, but this is only half of my artistic journey.
 I’ve come to terms with being a filmmaker but there’s still a missing component.

 I have yet to embrace my shamanhood, for which no schools or training existed.
 This sacred component completes me as an artist.
 It explains why film chose me and determines why and how I would carry a vision—and to carry that home.

 It has taken me a lifetime to discover the metaphor of the tripod in my Big Dream.
 It spoke about more than filmmaking.
-The tripod represents holding up the legs of this world, like the great Trinity, with a vision.
+The tripod legs represents holding the great Trinity in this world through the lens of a single vision.